fdboasso/fb-Raymarcher/README.md

 2. Run `main.py`.
 3. Select a `.fb` scene file when prompted.

-A sample scene is included (`samplescene.fb`) so you can test it immediately.
+A sample scene is included (`Sample Scene.fb`) so you can test it immediately.

 ---